audionerd/jitterbug/README.markdown

 ## Global Configuration

 You can optionally define a global configuration in `config/jitterbug.yml`.
-The following sample contains Jitterbug's built in defaults.
+The following sample mirrors Jitterbug's built in defaults.
 Note that the asterisk default for the font causes Jitterbug to use the first font that it finds in the font_dir folder.

+Jitterbug 0.6.0 uses a new configuration format, breaking compatibility with older versions.
+The initial root-level block defines the default values.
+You can include tag-specific cascading definitions.
+In the config below, `H1` tags are 24pt black text, `H2` tags are 16pt black text in the DinMedium font, and `H2` tags with class `small` specified are 8pt red text in the DinMedium font.

     # Defaults
     background: transparent